jessicarush/react-notes/nextjs.md

 Statically generate (pre-render) parts of the page that do not require external data.
 When the page loads, fetch external data from the client using JavaScript and populate the remaining parts.

 This approach works well for user dashboard pages, for example.
 Because a dashboard is a private, user-specific page, SEO is not relevant, and the page doesn’t need to be pre-rendered.
 The data is frequently updated, which requires request-time data fetching.

+**Remember: client-side rendering is good for private, user-specific pages where SEO is not relevant.**

 ## Client-side fetching with SWR